 Waterborne transmission occurs when larval cercariae, found in contaminated bodies of freshwater, penetrate the skin.

 An estimated 85% of the world’s cases of schistosomiasis are in Africa, where prevalence rates can exceed 50% in local populations.
-Schistosoma mansoni and S. haematobium are distributed throughout Africa; only S. haematobium is found in areas of the Middle East; and S. japonicum is found in Indonesia and parts of China and Southeast Asia (Map 3-12).
+Schistosoma mansoni and S. haematobium are distributed throughout Africa; only S. haematobium is found in areas of the Middle East, and S. japonicum is found in Indonesia and parts of China and Southeast Asia (Map 3-12).
+Although schistosomiasis had been eliminated in Europe for decades, transmission of S. haematobium was reported in Corsica in 2014, when cases were identified among travelers who had bathed in the Cavu River.
 Two other species can infect humans: S. mekongi, found in Cambodia and Laos, and S. intercalatum, found in parts of Central and West Africa.
 These 2 species are rarely reported causes of human infection.
 Many countries endemic for schistosomiasis have established control programs, but others have not.
 Countries where development has led to widespread improvements in sanitation and water safety, as well as successful schistosomiasis control programs, may have eliminated this disease.
 However, there are currently no international guidelines for certification of elimination.

 The clinical manifestations of chronic schistosomiasis are the result of host immune responses to schistosome eggs.
-Eggs secreted by adult worm pairs enter the circulation and lodge in organs and cause granulomatous reactions.
-Eosinophilia may be present.
+Eggs, secreted by adult worm pairs living in the bloodstream, become lodged in the capillaries of organs and cause granulomatous reactions.
 S. mansoni and S. japonicum eggs most commonly lodge in the blood vessels of the liver or intestine and can cause diarrhea, constipation, and blood in the stool.
 Chronic inflammation can lead to bowel wall ulceration, hyperplasia, and polyposis and, with heavy infections, to periportal liver fibrosis.
 S. haematobium eggs typically lodge in the urinary tract and can cause dysuria and hematuria.
 Calcifications in the bladder may appear late in the disease.
 S. haematobium infection can also cause genital symptoms and has been associated with increased risk of bladder cancer.
+As with acute schistosomiasis, eosinophilia may be present during chronic infection with any species.

-Rarely, central nervous system schistosomiasis may develop; this form is thought to result from aberrant migration of adult worms or eggs depositing in the spinal cord or brain.
+Rarely, central nervous system manifestations of schistosomiasis may develop; this is thought to result from aberrant migration of adult worms or eggs depositing in the spinal cord or brain.
 Signs and symptoms are related to ectopic granulomas in the central nervous system and can present as transverse myelitis.

 Diagnosis is made by microscopic identification of parasite eggs in stool (S. mansoni or S. japonicum) or urine (S. haematobium).
-Serologic tests are useful to diagnose light infections where egg shedding may not be consistent in travelers and in others who have not had schistosomiasis previously.
+Serologic tests are useful to diagnose light infections because egg shedding may not be consistent such as in travelers and in others who have not had schistosomiasis previously.
 Antibody tests do not distinguish between past and current infection.
-Test sensitivity and specificity vary, depending on the antigen preparation used and how the test is performed.
+Immunologic test sensitivity and specificity vary, depending on the antigen preparation used and how the test is performed.
 Health care providers should consider screening asymptomatic people who may have been exposed during travel and may benefit from treatment.

-Schistosomiasis is uncommon in the United States, and the inexperienced clinician should consult an infectious disease or tropical medicine specialist for diagnosis and treatment.
+Schistosomiasis is uncommon in the United States, and clinicians unfamiliar with management of schistosomiasis should consult an infectious disease or tropical medicine specialist for diagnosis and treatment.
 Praziquantel is used to treat schistosomiasis.
 Praziquantel is most effective against adult forms of the parasite and requires an immune response to the adult worm to be fully effective.
+Host immune response differences may affect individual response to treatment with praziquantel.
+Although a single course of treatment is usually curative, the immune response in lightly infected patients may be less robust, and repeat treatment may be needed after 2–4 weeks to increase effectiveness.

 No vaccine is available.
 No drugs for preventing infection are available.
 Preventive measures are primarily avoiding wading, swimming, or other contact with freshwater in disease-endemic countries.
-Untreated piped water coming directly from freshwater sources may contain cercariae, but filtering with fine-mesh filters, heating bathing water to 122°F (50°C) for 5 minutes, or allowing water to stand for ≥24 hours before exposure can eliminate risk for infection.
+Untreated piped water coming directly from freshwater sources may contain cercariae, but filtering with fine-mesh filters, heating bathing water to 122°F (50°C) for 5 minutes, or allowing water to stand for ≥24 hours before exposure can prevent infection.

-Swimming in adequately chlorinated swimming pools is virtually always safe, even in disease-endemic countries.
+Swimming in adequately chlorinated swimming pools is safe, even in disease-endemic countries, although confirming adequate levels of chlorination is difficult.
 Vigorous towel-drying after accidental exposure to water has been suggested as a way to remove cercariae before they can penetrate, but this may only prevent some infections and should not be recommended as a preventive measure.
 Topical applications of insect repellents such as DEET can block penetrating cercariae, but the effect depends on the repellent formulation, may be short-lived, and cannot reliably prevent infection.

 Clerinx J, Van Gompel A. Schistosomiasis in travellers and migrants.
 Travel Med Infect Dis.
 2011 Jan;9(1):6–24.